NaoNaoOnline/apischema/README.md

 causes the system to apply paging to each search query result.
 Consider resources to be searched from two lists using two search query objects.
 Say the lists look like [A B C D] and [E F G H].
-Searching for both results from both lists in a single call using strt=0 and stop=1 would return [A B] and [E F].
+Searching for both results from both lists in a single call using `strt=0` and `stop=1` would return [A B] and [E F].
 If paging is desired for large lists of objects, single search query objects may be more applicable, depending on the use case.

-Note that the paging pointers may refer to the absolute number of objects received, or other indexing parameters, like unix timestamps, depending on the API implementation and use case.
-Searching for objects constrained to a particular hour in time may be done by defining strt=1672531200 and stop=1672534800.
-Paging pointers defining absolute numbers may result in less received objects than requested, but never more.
-Paging pointers defining other indexing parameters, like unix timestamps, may result in indeterministic amounts of received objects.
+There are two kinds of paging pointers, `kind=page` and `kind=unix`.
+Kind page is the default and does not have to be provided.
+Using kind page may result in less received objects than requested, but never more.
+Using kind unix may result in indeterministic amounts of received objects.
+Searching for objects constrained to a particular hour in time may be done by defining `kind=unix`, `strt=1672531200` and `stop=1672534800`.

 Further note that the hard cap of returned objects is 1000.
-No more than 1000 objects can be received from a single call.
+No more than 1000 objects can be received from any endpoint in a single call.